drhayes/drhayes.io/src/now.md

 Reading up on Apocalypse Keys and Vaesen.

+Playing around with [Homebrew World](https://spoutinglore.blogspot.com/2018/07/homebrew-world.html), thinking about running a game for my son.

 ## 🖥️ Programming

 When I wasn't looking the open-source game engine [Godot](https://godotengine.org/) got really cool!
 So I'm messing around with that in my spare time.
+I dig the whole/part component model, the language is just fine for what I'm doing, and I'm mostly only interested in 2d stuff anyway.
+Thinking about moving away from pixel art, at least a little bit, and Godot seems like a fine way to do it.

 An enthusiastic member of the [anti-JavaScript JavaScript club](https://anti-javascript-javascript.club/).
+My [anti-JavaScript JavaScript shirt](https://www.bonfire.com/anti-javascript-javascript-club/) got here and it's great!

 ## 🎶 Music